fosteeco/React-contact-app-udemy-project/dev-journal.md

 ## 68. Add Contact

 Logged in Users can now add contacts and they will be stored in the database.
 The contact.id is now contact.\_id because that is how mongoDb stores ids for database entries.
 Headers dont' have to include the x-auth-token because it is stored globally.

+## 69. Get & Clear Contacts

+Contacts are now pulled from the database when the user logs in.
+This is done with the contactState.
+A new function getContacts was used.
+No headers are needed since it is only a get request and we have the x-auth-token set globally when the user logs in.
+The reducer sets the contacts to the response.\
+We also implemented the loading spinner whenever loading is true.
+This was copied from the previous project.\
+To ensure that contacts are not seen by users who log on the same session we had to implement a clear contacts function.
+We did this in the contactState again.
+We just set everything in the state to null.
+To ensure this function is called when the user logs out we added it to the Navbar component's onLogout function.